jamestlalocPDX/landing_portfolio/README.md

 ## **Known Bugs**

-A few of the images have been known to overlap when changing screen size.
+The image have been known to overlap when changing screen size.
 It should not hinder the exeperience or purpose of this website.

 ## **Support and contact details**